On the action of relatively irreducible automorphisms on their train tracks: Introduction

-By \cite{FM15}, in the case where $\phi$ is irreducible, this is exactly the set of points with support train track maps representing $\phi$ (this is explained in more detail in Section~\ref{sec2} and Theorem~\ref{PropertiesOfIrreducibles}).
+By \cite{FM15}, in the case where $[\phi]$ is irreducible, this is exactly the set of points which support train track maps representing $[\phi]$ (this is explained in more detail in Section~\ref{sec2} and Theorem~\ref{PropertiesOfIrreducibles}).

-The main result of this paper is that if $\phi$ is a $\G$-irreducible automorphism with exponential growth, then $\Min_1(\phi)$ is co-compact, under the action of the cyclic group generated by $\phi$.
+The main result of this paper is that if $[\phi]$ is $\G$-irreducible with exponential growth, then $\Min_1(\phi)$ is co-compact, under the action of the cyclic group generated by $\phi$.

-We first prove, in Section~\ref{s7.1}, our main result under the extra hypothesis that $\phi$ is primitive (see Theorem \ref{CocompactnessPrimitive}), i.e. it has a train track representative with primitive transition matrix.
+We first prove, in Section~\ref{s7.1}, our main result under the extra hypothesis that $[\phi]$ is primitive (see Theorem \ref{CocompactnessPrimitive}), i.e. it has a train track representative with primitive transition matrix.
 Then, in Section~\ref{generalautos} we drop primitivity condition, proving: